Culture Europe Featured

 Wat te doen in Ticino - Ascona

-Booking a trip to Switzerland?
-In many people’s minds, this almost automatically means spending whole days swooshing down the slopes and dipping bread into a cheese fondue – just to fill you up for the après-ski.
-If you visit in summer, you’ll swap your skis for hiking boots and trek through green Alpine meadows full of cows driven mad by the bells around their necks.
-Both are wonderful holidays, but these typical images don’t always reflect reality.
-In the south of Switzerland, there’s one canton where things are done a bit differently.
-In Ticino, you can still enjoy the Alps, but you’ll feel like you’re in an entirely different country at first glance.
+In Ticino – Switzerland’s only Italian speaking canton – you can still enjoy the Alps in all their splendour, but you’ll feel like you’re in an entirely different country.
 On the shores of stunning Lago Maggiore, log cabins and pine forests are replaced by sunny boulevards, Venetian facades and palm trees.
-In terms of language, architecture, gastronomy and the frequent use of vigorous hand gestures, you feel like you’re in Italy, though it lies safely across the water.
-No worries though: in Switzerland’s only Italian-speaking canton, they love la bella vita just as much.
+In terms of language, architecture, gastronomy and the frequent use of vigorous hand gestures, you feel like you’re in Italy, though that country lies safely across the water.
+No worries though: they love la bella vita just as much on this side of the border.
 Be it just a tad more orderly – they’re still Swiss, after all.

 Wat te doen in Ticino - Ascona